 Creating multiple accounts on Hinge falls underneath the trying to game the system.
 When you create a new account on Hinge, users experience a significant increase in likes, comments and matches on the platform.

-Hinge does a great job trying to give new users the best experiences so they get hooked early on and eventually slows down showing profiles and showing your profile to others so that they can focus on monetization efforts.
+Hinge does a great job trying to give new users the best experiences, so they get hooked early on and eventually slows down showing profiles and showing your profile to others so that they can focus on monetization efforts.
 Many users know this and will create another account to improve their matches but do this enough and Hinge will find you and possibly ban you.
 There are a number of ways Hinge can detect multiple accounts but I will not list them here.

-Restarting/Deleting Accounts on Hinge, Pausing Account on Hinge
+Restarting/Deleting Accounts on Hinge, Gaming Hinge

 Rather than deleting and creating a new profile, some users of Hinge are convinced that deleting and restarting your profile will give you a slight bump in matches.
 That might be true as Hinge might want to retain users if they decide to take a break or want to see where things go with a current match.
 This is perfectly normal and it is with this in mind that Hinge allows users to pause their account.
 Pausing an account on Hinge allows users to stop having their profile shown to new people.
 It does not affect current matches.